 From a work point of view, I think a highlight has been exposure to other foreign legal systems, because in Jersey you tend to work with clients from different parts of the world and you need to understand what's happening in their jurisdiction to understand how that fits in with the advice you’re giving, that general global exposure when it comes to work.

 If you’d like to hear the full interview with Lebo, and find other stories from people who have moved offshore, you can watch our latest webinar: Making the move Offshore >>

 More about Lebogang Maimane

-Having qualified as an Attorney in South Africa in 2017, Lebogang spent two years in the corporate team of one of Africa’s leading corporate law firms, where she gained extensive commercial experience spanning across industries such as renewable energy and power, courier and warehousing, financial services, information and technology, to name a few.Posted over 1 year ago
+Having qualified as an Attorney in South Africa in 2017, Lebogang spent two years in the corporate team of one of Africa’s leading corporate law firms, where she gained extensive commercial experience spanning across industries such as renewable energy and power, courier and warehousing, financial services, information and technology, to name a few.Posted almost 2 years ago